Harold Harvey (artist)

-Harold Harvey (1874–1941) was a Newlyn School painter who painted scenes of working class Cornish fishermen, farmers and miners and Cornish landscapes.
+Harold Harvey (1874–1941) was a Newlyn School painter who painted scenes of working-class Cornish fishermen, farmers and miners and Cornish landscapes.
 He was born in Penzance and trained at the Penzance School of Arts under Norman Garstin and the Académie Julian in Paris (1894–1896).

 Private life

 Harold Charles Francis Harvey was born to Mary Bellringer Harvey and Francis McFarland Harvey on 20 May 1874 in Penzance.
 His father was a bank clerk.
 During his youth, he was home schooled.
-From 1894 to 1896, he studied art at the Academie Julian in Paris under Norman Garstin.
-In 1896, he studied at both the Académie Delécluse and the Academie Colarossi.
+From 1894 to 1896, he studied art at the Académie Julian in Paris under Norman Garstin.
+In 1896, he studied at both the Académie Delécluse and the Académie Colarossi.

 Prior to 1911, Harvey lived in Penzance.
 In 1911, Harvey married fellow artist Gertrude Bodinnar.
 They first met when Gertrude posed for Harvey.
 She discovered that she had artistic talent and became an artist in her own right in a wide range of visual and textile arts.
 The married couple lived in Newlyn at Maen Cottage.
 Friends of the Harveys included Laura Knight, Harold Knight, Annie Walke, and Father Bernard Walke of St Hilary Church.